nd1012/wan24-Crypto-BC/README.md

 **NOTE**: Currently only stream ciphers are supported, because the cipher RNG implementation doesn't buffer pre-generated random data.

-## Ed448-Goldilocks
+## X/Ed448-Goldilocks and X/Ed25519

-Just a short note on edwards448: Private and public keys have a different key
+Just a short note on Curve448: Private and public keys have a different key
 size: The private key has 456 bit, while the public key has 448 bit.
 Both key sizes are supported for key generation and result in the same key sizes for the private (456 bit) and the public (448 bit) key.
 The private key of a key